-When it comes to replacing missing teeth, dental bridges are one of the most common solutions.
-Typically, what scares people off is the cost of a dental bridge.
+When it comes to replacing the missing teeth in your child, dental bridges are one of the most common solutions.
+Typically, what scares parents is the cost of a dental bridge.

 Yes, a dental bridge procedure could be a little expensive but there are ways by which you can cut the cost.